Partner Strategy14 min read

 Structure your outreach around four elements:

-• Audience alignment: Explain why your product is a natural fit for their audience — not why their audience is a fit for your sales targets.
+• Client alignment: Explain why your managed services are a natural fit for the businesses they advise — not why their contacts are a fit for your sales targets.

-• Economics: Lead with your commission rate, average deal size, and any conversion data you have.
+• Economics: Lead with your referral fee, typical contract value, and any conversion data you have.
 Serious partners evaluate programs on earning potential.

-• Easy next step: Offer a product walkthrough or send them a free account to evaluate.
-Don't ask for a 30-minute strategy call as the first step.
+• Easy next step: Offer a short walkthrough of your services or a no-pressure intro call about how referrals would work.
+Don't ask for a 30-minute strategy session as the first step.

 Qualifying Partners